Icon

 BUY

 The wave of migration caused by russia's full-scale invasion has become the largest since World War II.
-The increase in the number of vulnerable citizens in EU countries has put an additional burden on the economy, which had already weakened due to the impact of the COVID-19 pandemic.
+The increase in the number of vulnerable citizens in EU countries has put an additional strain on the economy, which had already been weakened by the impact of the COVID-19 pandemic.

 At the same time, it cannot be said that Ukrainians have weakened the economy.
-According to the National Bank of Ukraine, Ukrainians spend up to $2 billion a month abroad.
+According to the National Bank of Ukraine, in 2023, Ukrainians will spend up to $2 billion per month abroad.

 Ukrainians who have found refuge in the EU support the country due to the following factors:

-1. Spending on purchases.
-Russian aggression has caused inflation, which has worsened the purchasing power of EU citizens.
-Under such conditions, the contribution of Ukrainians has become tangible;
+1. Spending on purchases. russian aggression has caused inflation, which has worsened the purchasing power of EU citizens.
+Under these conditions, the contribution of Ukrainians has become tangible;

 2. Legal employment and payment of taxes.
-The right to work for Ukrainians has been legalized through the status of temporary protection.
-Consequently, refugees have become full-fledged players in the labor market, paying taxes under general conditions;
+The right to work for Ukrainians has been legalised through the status of temporary protection.
+Consequently, refugees have become full-fledged players in the labour market, paying taxes on the same terms as everyone else;

-3. The use of bank cards and transactions with ATMs.
+3. Use of bank cards and transactions with ATMs.
 In March 2022 alone, about $10 billion was withdrawn abroad;

-4. Renting a house.
-A quarter of refugees can pay rent.
-This factor both strengthens the economy and drives up real estate prices.
+4. Rental housing.
+A quarter of refugees can pay for housing.
+This factor both strengthens the economy and drives up property prices.

 In which countries is the contribution of Ukrainians the largest?